By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 According to the U.S. Centers for Disease Control and Prevention, breast cancer is the leading form of cancer affecting women and the second deadliest, after lung cancer.
-Breast cancer affects approximately one in every eight women and will cause an estimated 40,000 deaths in 2015.
+Breast cancer affects approximately one in every eight women and causes an estimated 40,000 deaths a year.
+And, although much less frequently, it also strikes men.

-The good news is that breast cancer death rates have declined over the past two decades, especially in women under fifty; the American Cancer Society (ACS) attributes this to better early detection efforts.
+The good news is that, overall, breast cancer death rates have declined over the past two decades; the American Cancer Society (ACS) attributes this to better early detection efforts.
 More than 2.8 million breast cancer survivors (those who have received or are receiving treatment) are estimated to be living in the U.S. today.

 The NBCAM program has shown great progress as a means of increasing public awareness about the need for early detection of breast cancer through regular self-breast exams and screening.
 However, NBCAM and some other organizations continue to recommend that women ages 40 and above receive annual mammograms despite controversy surrounding mammogram safety and effectiveness.
 Standard breast cancer screening tools, mammograms are X-rays of breasts that can help identify lumps which may be malignant tumors.